jasonmhoule/tw5-mermaid/README.md

 Installation
 ------------

 Open the [hosted plugin site](https://jasonmhoule.github.io/tw5-mermaid/) alongside your wiki.
-On the sidebar under "Plugins," find this plugin ("Edit and manage Mermaid.js tiddlers") and drag-and-drop to your wiki.
+On the sidebar under "Plugins," find this plugin ("Edit and manage Mermaid.js tiddlers") and drag-and-drop to your wiki, then refresh for the plugin to work.

 Motivation
 ----------